The Talking Shop

 A space with information, creation and conversation at its core.

 A space in which to articulate, champion and strengthen the role of the creativity and democracy in society and empower through a sharing of information and knowledge.
-A place which encourages and facilitates public engagement with creativity, arts and culture and democratic participation
+A place which encourages and facilitates public engagement with creativity, arts and culture and democratic participation.
+The average footfall in the trials was over 300 people a week.

 Watch the Cares Family video of The Talking Shop Cardiff trial